 How do I register my dog as an ESA?

-First, keep in mind that there is no official U.S. government registry of service dogs, nor is there any official certification process.
+First, keep in mind that there is no official U.S. government registry of service dogs, nor is there any official emotional support animal certification process.
 More often than not, websites that let you buy “official service dog registrations” are scams.
 That being said, you can show that your animal is a legitimate ESA by obtaining a letter from a certified mental health professional.
-Ideally, this letter should be on official letterhead, should include the therapist’s license number as well as their signature and the date they wrote the letter, and should include a brief explanation as to why you need an emotional support animal.

 How does an animal provide emotional support?